Care and Treatment of Cat Skin Problems

 During a physical examination, Veterinarians will first try and classify the skin problem based on its appearance.
 A vet will be able to immediately spot issues such as fleas.
 If the answer isn't obvious, the vet will take a skin scraping to check for mites, a skin cytology (examination under a microscope) to check for any cat skin infection, and a fungal culture for ringworm, which takes 2 to 3 weeks to get results.
 If parasites are suspected, a parasiticide will be recommended .
 If these tests do not indicate the cause, a vet will start to suspect food allergy or will take a skin biopsy/sample for additional diagnostic lab tests.
 Cats that are able to absorb nutrients from a quality diet usually do not suffer from a cat skin food allergy.
 Cat skin lumps and bumps or lesions (problem area on the skin) tend to fall into certain broad categories, which helps with the diagnosis (see pictures below).
 If multiple cats in the household are suffering from similar problems, then a contagious disease will be considered.

-Treatment is ultimately based on identifying the underlying cause of the cat skin condition.
+Treatment is ultimately based on identifying the underlying cause of the cat skin condition, with probiotics for cats as a possible supportive measure..
 Mild conditions with just itch or flaking can be treated at home.
 If you see additional symptoms such as hair loss, behavior change, fever, pus or oozing lesions, see your veterinarian.

 How to Investigate Cat Skin Problems